Reading Time: 19 minutes

 “Isn’t all PR digital these days?”

-An average traditional PR agency that’s representing a luxury hotel will seek to land coverage in the local luxury home magazine.
-One feature a quarter – or even a year – could
+An average traditional PR agency representing a luxury hotel will seek coverage in the local luxury home magazine.
+One feature a quarter – or even a year – could make their year.

 But those seeking digital PR are after something more specific: they want to land brand mentions and links to support their cross-channel digital marketing strategy.